-NBA Rumors: Kyrie Irving, Celtics Have ‘Pretty Good Mutual Understanding’ Regarding Free Agency , Per ‘ESPN’
+NBA Rumors: Kyrie Irving, Celtics Have ‘Pretty Good Mutual Understanding’ Regarding Free Agency, Per ‘ESPN’

-In the past months, rumors and speculations about the potential departure of Kyrie Irving from the Boston Celtics continue to circulate around the league.
+In the past months, rumors and speculations about the potential departure of Kyrie Irving from the Boston Celtics have continued to circulate around the league.
 Irving’s decision to decline the contract extension offered by the Celtics created the belief that he will be leaving Boston as an unrestricted free agent next summer.

-As of now, the New York Knicks and the Brooklyn Nets emerge as top landing spots for Kyrie Irving if he decides to leave the Celtics.
+As of now, the New York Knicks and the Brooklyn Nets have emerged as top landing spots for Kyrie Irving if he decides to leave the Celtics.
 Also, reports claimed that the 26-year-old point guard is interested in teaming up with Minnesota Timberwolves superstar Jimmy Butler.
 However, Kevin Arnovitz of ESPN believes Irving will be staying in Boston beyond the 2018-19 NBA season.

 In a recent appearance on ESPN’s The Jump, Arnovitz discussed the future of Kyrie Irving with ESPN’s Ethan Strauss and Royce Young.
 Arnovitz revealed that his “best intel” said that there is a “pretty good mutual understanding” between Irving and the Celtics regarding his impending free agency.